 This almond milk and strawberry smoothie recipe couldn’t be easier to blend together using just a handful of ingredients you likely have in your freezer and pantry already.
 And it’s healthy, too!
 What are we waiting for?
 Let’s get blending!

 Ever wonder why fruit smoothies are even better when you include plant milks and seeds?
 If you think about it, a simple smoothie can be a powerhouse of positive nutrition in a single glass.

-- Bananas – A smoothie staple!
-Bananas also have fantastic levels of fiber, potassium, and vitamin B6.
+A smoothie staple!
+Bananas help create a sweet, rich, thick, creamy, milkshake-like consistency in any smoothie.
+They also have fantastic levels of fiber, potassium, and vitamin B6.
 This is the ingredient that makes your smoothie s-m-o-o-t-h.

 Although smoothies are usually a solitary snack or single breakfast, you might be wanting to add a little something extra.
 Here are some suggestions for your Strawberries ‘n’ Cream Smoothie:

-- Power Up With Protein Powder – If you need this mixture to keep you full for most of the morning, try adding a scoop of vegan protein powder.
-This one is our favorite!
+Power Up With Protein Powder – If you need this mixture to keep you full for most of the morning, try adding a scoop of vegan protein powder—like these brands.

-Any Strawberries ‘n’ Cream Smoothie leftovers can be saved in the fridge for a day or so in a covered container.
+If you need to save your almond milk strawberry smoothie leftovers, they can be saved in the fridge for in a covered container, but the texture and flavor will change.
 If you have an insulated water bottle or thermos, that would be even better for keeping your remaining smoothie cool and fresh in the fridge.

 When you’re ready for the smoothie, a good idea is to blend your leftovers with a small handful of frozen fruit to get your smoothie thick and creamy again, especially if the consistency looks a little thin.
 Best to use the fruit already in your smoothie, but you can also branch out and try something new.